vesslanjin/OpenLB_v0.8/README.md

 ### Compile and run application

-* Build the static library libolb.a and executable for the Intel® Xeon® processor, Modify the Makefile.inc in the openlb directory, setup compile and compile options and parallel mode (here we use pure MPI version)
+#### Build the static library libolb.a and executable for the Intel® Xeon® processor

+Modify the Makefile.inc in the openlb directory, setup compile and compile options and parallel mode (here we use pure MPI version)

 Change compile option in Makefile.inc
 ```